 In the case of single individuals (as opposed to a married couple), the results of the research were similar, though notably because the life expectancy of an individual is shorter, it takes fewer years before mortality credits began to make a material contribution.
 Accordingly, while it took 40+ years for mortality credits to make a material contribution beyond the value of a rising equity glidepath for married couples (as shown above), for individuals the benefit becomes material after “only” 25 years.
 As with individuals, though, the outcomes of using real SPIA continue to dominate the use of fixed SPIAs for those who do choose to partially annuitize.

-Implications For Financial Planners
+Implications Of SPIA Research For Financial Planners

 The implications of this research on the prospective benefits of partial annuitization are significant.
-First and foremost, it shows that most prior studies which indicated a benefit of partially annuitizing a retiree's portfolio were actually just showing the benefits of a bucketing strategy that liquidates fixed income assets first (allowing overall equity allocations to rise).
-The benefit was not actually due to the SPIA at all - in fact, the SPIA's contribution (as represented by their mortality credits value) as actually negative but was masked by an overwhelming positive rising equity glidepath effect!
-On the other hand, it's notable that at least this SPIA form of bucket strategy was improving retirement outcomes, a notable difference from cash reserve "buffer zone" bucket strategies that have been shown to decrease income sustainability!
+First and foremost, it shows that most prior studies which indicated a benefit of partially annuitizing a retiree’s portfolio were actually just showing the benefits of a bucketing strategy that liquidates fixed income assets first (allowing overall equity allocations to rise).
+The benefit was not actually due to the single premium immediate annuity at all – in fact, the SPIA’s contribution (as represented by their mortality credits value) as actually negative but was masked by an overwhelming positive rising equity glidepath effect!
+On the other hand, it’s notable that at least this SPIA form of bucket strategy was improving retirement outcomes, a notable difference from cash reserve “buffer zone” bucket strategies that have been shown to decrease income sustainability!

 A second notable implication of the results is the mere recognition that retirees can actually have better retirement outcomes by increasing their equity allocation over time.
 In other words, annually rebalancing to an asset allocation that increases equity by something like 1%/year actually produces better results than just rebalancing to the same 50/50 portfolio (and certainly provides better results than decreasing equity through retirement, which has been repeatedly shown to result in lower withdrawal rates).
 This surprising effect – that the best approach to retirees may be to increase their equity exposure over time – is certainly one that deserves further study.
 Though it isn’t entirely surprising; if the greatest risk to a retiree is a series of ongoing mediocre market returns throughout the first half of retirement, then it makes a lot of sense that income sustainability will be better if the retiree continues increases the weighting to stocks as they get cheaper.
 Notably, if stocks are in a bull market and going up, the rising equity exposure increases the impact on the retiree of a future bear market, but if stocks are in a bull market, then there was no danger to a 4% withdrawal rate in the first place (and if the client finds themselves unexpectedly wealthy, they can always take some risk off the table at that point!).